Regulations amended, effective September 1, 2018.

 Athabasca University has developed program learning outcomes that describe the career options that may be available to you upon graduating.

 In addition to completing this degree through online and distance learning, you may have the option to take courses for the Bachelor of Professional Arts (Human Services) in a classroom setting at other institutions.
-See Learning Services Collaborations for more information.
+See Partnerships and Student Recruitment for more information.

 Students must complete the following degree requirements within the Bachelor of Professional Arts program.